 First MidiGAL (with white on black LCD) shows quality of the MIDI clock coming from NordBeat2.
 As it is typical for software sequencers running on modern multitasking operating systems, the outgoing MIDI clock accuracy is good, however it’s stability is horrible: 1% or even worse.
 At 1% BPM varies from 99 to 101 during 4 beats!

 Second MidiGAL (with black on yellow LCD) measures incoming clock frequency, rounds it to the closest integer BPM value, and generates synchronous stable clock.
-The number in the second line shows difference between number of MIDI Clock events received and sent.
-Since computer generated MIDI Clock instability is random, this number usually wanders around zero.
+The number in the second line shows the difference between the number of MIDI Clock events received and sent.
+Since the computer-generated MIDI Clock instability is random, this number usually wanders around zero.

 Third MidiGAL (with white on blue LCD) analyses stable MIDI clock generated by the second MidiGAL.
 As you can see, it’s two orders of magnitude better than the clock generated by NordBeat2 it started with.
 At 0.005% standard deviation it’s good for sample accurate rhythmic delays and instant groove!

 To prove MidiClk generator accuracy and precision, here are results of MidiClk MIDI Clock Generator test after running at 250 BPM overnight.
 As you can see, frequency stayed close to 100.005 Hz during the entire test period, with the standard deviation less than 17 uHz.